How are Vision and Strategy are Related?

-Successful leaders are adept at weaving vision and strategy into their business.
+It is that time of year when successful leaders are weaving vision and business strategy together.
 You do this by using your vision, your end-to-end process design, and the action steps required to make it all happen.

 Unsuccessful small business owners struggle to prioritize their time.
 They’re continually fighting fires or doing the mundane tasks — going to the post office, running around their disorganized workspace, answering the phone — and getting nothing done.
 Does that sound familiar?